 Throwing axes, hatchets, and tomahawks are legal as long as the blades are in the same angle (most are).

 It is legal for you to own everything except ballistic knives and throwing stars.
 You can not bring knives to school no matter the length or type.

 Why did Indiana ban throwing stars?
-I don’t really know since you can’t really seriously injure someone with a throwing star (of course, as with any item – even a dinner fork can do damage under certain circumstances and in the hands of certain people).
-No matter how hard you throw it, it’ll only leave a cut.
+I don’t really know since you can’t typically kill or even seriously injure someone with a throwing star (of course, as with any item – even a dinner fork can do damage under certain circumstances and in the hands of certain people).
+No matter how hard you throw a star, it’ll only leave a cut or small puncture wound.
 Illinois also banned throwing star.
 I’m pretty sure there’s an interesting story behind that legislation!

 Note that I am not an attorney and this is not legal advice.
 If you need real legal advice, talk to a lawyer.
 There are also county laws that come into play as well so look up your local municipal code.
 If you have any questions, post it in the comment box below.